kehantan/labbook/docs/protein/sds_page.rst

 * Distilled water
 * TEMED
 * Micropipette and tips (1000 uL, 100 uL, 10 uL)
-* Small beaker (25 mL)
+* Small volume beaker (25 mL)
 * Microcentrifuge tube
+* Waste beaker

 **Procedure**

 #.
+Prepare APS before preparing gel.
+Refer :ref:`here <aps>` for recipe.
+#.
 Prepare 2 small beaker for resolving gel and stacking gel.
-Prepare 1 larger beaker for distilled water.
 #.
 Prepare the resolving and stacking gel solution according to the table, but leave out APS and TEMED.

     * The sequence is to cast resolving gel first then only cast stacking gel.
     * Can prepare the resolving gel first, then prepare stacking gel immediately after.
-Another option is to prepare and cast the resolving gel first, then prepare the stacking gel while waiting for the resolving gel to solidify.
+    * Another option is to prepare and cast the resolving gel first, then prepare the stacking gel while waiting for the resolving gel to solidify.

 Cast gel
 --------